CLNode: Curriculum Learning for Node Classification: Methodology

 In this subsection, we present the pseudo-code of CLNode and explore its time complexity.
 The process of CLNode is detailed in Algorithm \ref{algor1}.
-Lines 2--6 describe the neighborhood-based difficulty measurer and lines 7--16 describe the process of training the backbone GNN with a curriculum.
-As the pseudo-code shows, CLNode is easy to be implemented and can be directly plugged into any backbone GNN, as it only changes the training set in each training epoch (lines 10--15).
+Lines 2--7 describe the the process of measuring node difficulty and lines 8--17 describe the process of training the backbone GNN $f_2$ with a curriculum.
+After the training process, $f_2$ is finally used for node classification (see line 18).
+As the pseudo-code shows, CLNode is easy to be plugged into any backbone GNN, as it only changes the training set in each training epoch.